jaylagorio/Nightscout-on-Windows-Server/README.md

 <a name="download-and-run-nightscout"></a>

 # Download and Run Nightscout
-Now that the operating system, database, and Visual Studio build system are installed you're ready to clone and install Nightscout.
+Now that the operating system and database are installed you're ready to clone and install Nightscout.

 <a name="download-nightscout"></a>